k3s-io/docs/docs/installation/network-options.md

 --node-external-ip=<AGENT_EXTERNAL_IP>
 ```

-where `SERVER_EXTERNAL_IP` is the IP through which we can reach the server node and `AGENT_EXTERNAL_IP` is the IP through which we can reach the agent/worker node.
-Note that the `K3S_URL` config parameter in the agent/worker should use the `SERVER_EXTERNAL_IP` to be able to connect to it.
+where `SERVER_EXTERNAL_IP` is the IP through which we can reach the server node and `AGENT_EXTERNAL_IP` is the IP through which we can reach the agent node.
+Note that the `K3S_URL` config parameter in the agent should use the `SERVER_EXTERNAL_IP` to be able to connect to it.
 Remember to check the [Networking Requirements](../installation/requirements.md#networking) and allow access to the listed ports on both internal and external addresses.

 Both `SERVER_EXTERNAL_IP` and `AGENT_EXTERNAL_IP` must have connectivity between them and are normally public IPs.